qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

 shouldPassValidation :: forall eff a.
 (Valid a) => a -> Aff eff Unit shouldPassValidation e = isValid e `shouldEqual` true
 ```
+The name helps reveal intent at the places where it is used, even though there is very little code inside of it.

 we elide the `shouldEqual` true and how to pass the thing into isValid.
 Fewer moving parts when reading can help understanding code, and that includes tests, as long as the function has a clear name in the context where it is used.